-The CT reconstruction can be expressed in a linear algebra form, as an inverse problem as:
+The CT reconstruction can be expressed as a linear inverse problem as:

-where $A\in{R}^{k\times l}$ represents the forward operator. $x\in{R}^{l}$ is the vector form of the ground truth CT image and the. $y\in{R}^{k}$ is the vector form of the sinogram.
-In addition, $\eta$ represents the noise in the system \cite{unal2020unsupervised}.
+where $A\in{R}^{k\times l}$ represents the forward operator. $x\in{R}^{l}$ is the vector form of the ground truth CT image and $y\in{R}^{k}$ is the vector form of the sinogram.
+In addition, $\eta\in{R}^{k}$ represents the noise in the system \cite{unal2020unsupervised}.

-The number of measurements ($k$) is reduced to obtain CT images with low-projection.
+The number of measurements ($k$) is reduced to obtain CT images from fewer numbers of projections.
 Therefore the forward operator ($A$) takes the form of a fat matrix and the sparse CT inverse problem occurs with the formation of a non-invertible forward operator.
-The projections used in sparse CT problems have high signal to noise ratio (SNR) value, but the low number of projections makes inverse operation an ill posed problem.
+The projections used in sparse CT problems have a high signal-to-noise ratio (SNR) value, but the low number of projections makes inverse operation an ill-posed problem.
 Another way to reduce the dose is to decrease the signal power by reducing tube current and peak voltage while the number of projections is constant.
-Any decrease in the signal power, in other word lower SNR value, is mathematically modeled by increasing the magnitude of the $\eta$ in (\ref{eq1}) and noisy sinograms are obtained.
-Despite a sufficient number of observations are obtained, each observation had a low SNR value.
+Any decrease in the signal power, in other words, lower SNR value, is mathematically modeled by increasing the variance of the $\eta$ in \eqref{eq1} and noisy sinograms are obtained.
+Despite a sufficient number of observations being obtained, each observation has a low SNR value.

-Although the traditional methods use inverse Radon transform to solve the low-dose CT problem, they first perform a filtering process.
-Because, lower frequency levels are sampled a lot more than higher frequencies when a Radon transform is applied to a CT image.
-Thus, a low frequency dominant image can be reconstructed after filtering.
+The lower frequencies are sampled far more than higher frequencies when a Radon transform is applied to a CT image.
+Therefore, the traditional methods use inverse Radon transform to solve the low-dose CT problem by first performing a filtering process.
+Thus, a low-frequency dominant image is reconstructed after filtering.
 The FBP method applies filters such as Ramp, Hann, Hamming to the sinogram before doing the inverse Radon transform \cite{Pan_2009}.

-Iterative and DL-based solutions obtain the measurement results with (\ref{eq1}) and calculate the error between measurement and ground truth CT image.
-The optimization problem of image to image reconstructors can be defined as:
+Iterative and DL-based solutions obtain the measurement results with \eqref{eq1} and calculate the error between measurement and ground truth CT image.
+The optimization problem of an image to image reconstruction method can be defined as:

 where $X$ and $Y$ represent the sparse or noisy CT image and the ground truth CT image respectively.
-In addition, $w$ is the parameters of the model and $f$ indicates the iterative and DL-based solutions \cite{7950488}.
-The function whose parameters minimizes the (\ref{eq2}) is considered as the solution.
+In addition, $w$ is the parameters of the model and $f_w$ indicates the nonlinear reconstruction functions such as iterative and DL-based solutions \cite{7950488}.
+The function whose parameters minimize \eqref{eq2} is considered as the solution.